dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 3.  does the stderr output match `matcher`?

-In particular, if `statement` generates an `ASSERT_*` or `EXPECT_*` failure, it will **not** cause the death test to fail, as GoogleTest assertions don't abort the process.
+In particular, if `statement` generates an `ASSERT_*` or `EXPECT_*` failure, it will **not** cause the death test to fail, as GoogleTest assertions don'type abort the process.

 ### Death Test Naming